fkretzer/mujs24/hugoContent/themes/ananke/README.md

 ### Nearly finished

-In order to see your site in action, run Hugo's built-in local server.
+In order to see your site in action, run run.fabian.Base's built-in local server.

 `$ hugo server`